erkobridee/lab-nodejs/database/mongodb/mongoose/README.md

 # TODO

-Install mongoose module in this directory, to run these codes
+Install mongoose and async modules in this directory, to run these codes

 ```
-npm intall mongoose
+npm install mongoose
+npm install async
 ```

 # Links